Norfolk: Air

-Norwich Airport provides flights to various European destinations, including a link to Amsterdam which offers onward flights throughout the world.
+Norwich Airport provides flights to various European destinations, including a link to Amsterdam Airport Schiphol which offers onward flights throughout the world.

 Dialect, accent and nickname

 The Norfolk dialect, sometimes referred to as "Broad Norfolk," has gradually declined over the modern era.
 Much of its distinctive vocabulary and many traditional phrases have disappeared due to factors such as the influence of radio, television, and migration from other parts of the country.
 Today, Norfolk speech is often regarded more as a regional accent than a separate dialect, although it retains some distinctive grammatical features.

 People from Norfolk are sometimes known as Norfolk Dumplings, an allusion to the flour dumplings that were traditionally a significant part of the local diet.

-More cutting, perhaps, was the alleged pejorative medical slang term "Normal for Norfolk", alluding to the county's perceived status as a quirky rustic backwater due to a high level of inbreeding among residents.
+More cutting, perhaps, was the alleged pejorative medical slang term "normal for Norfolk", alluding to the county's perceived status as a quirky rustic backwater due to a high level of inbreeding among residents.

 Tourism

 Norfolk is a popular tourist destination and has several major holiday attractions.
 There are many seaside resorts, including some of the finest British beaches, such as those at Great Yarmouth, Cromer and Holkham.
-Norfolk contains the Broads and other areas of outstanding natural beauty and many areas of the coast are wild bird sanctuaries and reserves with some areas designated as national parks such as the Norfolk Coast AONB.
+Norfolk contains the Broads and other areas of outstanding natural beauty and many areas of the coast are wild bird sanctuaries and reserves with some areas designated as protected landscapes such as the Norfolk Coast AONB.